robjustice/soshdboot/README.md

 Note: I have not tested this extensively, so be a little careful with the disks you use.

-# Disks
+# Disk images ready to go
-The following disk images are provided prebuilt and ready for use:
+The following disk images are provided prebuilt and ready for use in the disks folder:

 - selector_hd.po